danielpeppin/library/cryptography/cryptography_basics.md

 - Only the original information can have generated this fingerprint.
 - It is impossible to prepare information that will generate a specific fingerprint.
 - SHA is condidered secure, MD5 is condidred insecure, but sufficent for low security applications
+- Passwords are generally hashed before storing, since the hash can verify the correct password

 Signatures can be used to verify the source of information
 - Only I can encrypt information with my private key